CARRIAGE OF GOODS

 UK Licences for the Community have replaced EU Community Licences.

 You must have a certified copy of the UK Licence for the Community with you in the vehicle when you’re working in the EU.

-The driver must show it to any enforcement officer when asked to.
+The driver must show it to any enforcement officer when asked.

-Cabotage is loading and unloading goods within one country, with a vehicle registered in another country.
+Cabotage is loading and unloading goods within one country using a vehicle registered in another country.